aws/aws-cdk-rfcs/text/0497-glue-l2-construct.md

 1. **ETL Jobs**

-ETL jobs supports python and Scala language.
-ETL job type supports G1, G2, G4 and G8 worker type default as G2, which customer can override.
-It wil default to the best practice version of ETL 4.0, but allow developers to override to 3.0.
+ETL jobs support pySpark and Scala languages, for which there are separate but similar constructors.
+ETL jobs default to the G2 worker type, but you can override this default with other supported worker type values (G1, G2, G4 and G8).
+ETL jobs defaults to Glue version 4.0, which you can override to 3.0.
-We will also default to best practice enablement the following ETL features:
+The following ETL features are enabled by default:
 `—enable-metrics, —enable-spark-ui, —enable-continuous-cloudwatch-log.`
 You can find more details about version, worker type and other features in [Glue's public documentation](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-jobs-job.html).